writethedocs/www/docs/blog/2021-community-update.rst

 Thanks
 ------

-Thanks again for subscribing to our newsletter and being a member of our community.
+Thanks again for subscribing to our newsletter and for being a member of our community.
 We hope to see you soon at one of our online events, on our slack, or continue to see you here via this newsletter.